aykansal/NFun/README.md

 ## Contributing

-We welcome contributions to the NFun!
+We welcome contributions to the NFToodle!
 Please follow these steps to contribute:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.